apache/mxnet/docs/tutorials/embedded/wine_detector.md

 # Real-time Object Detection with MxNet On The Raspberry Pi

+This tutorial shows developers who work with the Raspberry Pi or similar embedded ARM-based devices how to compile MXNet for those devices and run a pretrained deep network model.
+It also shows how to use AWS IoT to manage and monitor MXNet models running on your devices.
 <!-- A brief introduction to the tutorial that describes:

 - The problem that that the tutorial addresses